saibhargav29/task_manager/README.md

 		this is for backend environment

 task_manager -> frontend
-	--> go the folder of frontend and open the another terminal in the frontend folder --> run ng serve
+	--> go to the folder of frontend and open the another terminal in the frontend folder --> run ng serve
 		this is for user interface, client-side environment